WalkerTexas-coder/Instructor-Lectures/jest-enzyme.md

 ```
 ## Running Jest
 `$ yarn test`
 this test should fail because Sarah has already changed what our App project shows when it renders.
+In fact becuase all our text is inside the other components this test wont do us much good we'll need to set up some other tools.

-I just wanted ot show you that his testing suite works without Enzyme as jest will be our "Test runner" If we look in the package.json file we can see the line
+I just wanted  show you that his testing suite works without Enzyme as jest will be our "Test runner" If we look in the package.json file we can see the line

 `"test": "react-scripts test"`